-We have been asked this question many times, and it is always from customers noticing that most of the blocked login attempts comes from countries that have no business being in their servers.
+We have been asked this question many times, and it is always from customers noticing that most of the blocked login attempts come from countries that have no business being in their servers.
 Many customers do have international business, but that does not mean that their customers should be able to, say, trigger a Windows login attempt.

-(The detector rules are based on pattern of login attempts.
+(The detector rules are based on a pattern of login attempts.
 Patterns that are customizable by the Syspeace user.
 They may allow some leeway for mistakes like mistyped, misremembered, or expired passwords by legitimate users.)

-The geographical blocking of Syspeace 3.0, however, let you set up Country rules, describing which countries that you do not want to allow access to and Syspeace will take action after any failed login attempt.
+The geographical blocking of Syspeace 3.0, however, let you set up Country rules, describing which countries you do not want to allow access to and Syspeace will take action after any failed login attempt.

 As an example, if you set up a Country rule to block Sweden, it does not mean that all of Sweden is blocked from the start.
 This is not a blacklist.
-But with Geographical blocking, the people logging in from Sweden gets less leniency.
+But with Geographical blocking, the people logging in from Sweden get less leniency.

 By placing a country in a Country rule, you are saying that there are no legitimate users and no legitimate traffic expected from this country, and you give Syspeace instructions to act immediately.